Testing your dentist performs to determine if your tooth needs root canal treatment.

 - Referred – The case where the pain the patient feels is sensed in a healthy tooth that just happens to be serviced by the same nerve as the culprit one, possibly even one that’s some distance away.
 (Such as a problematic lower tooth refers pain to an upper one.)

 As a test, the dentist may selectively numb up suspected teeth as a way of identifying which one lies at fault.
-The idea is that when the culprit tooth is numbed up, the patient’s pain will disappear.
+The idea is that when the problem tooth is numbed up, the patient’s pain will disappear.

 How an anesthesia test is performed.